trgordonb/price-module/README.md

 |CCT|CryptoSX|Websocket|LastTradedPx|

 ### CryptoSX implementation
-The communiction between server and host is base on the following message format :
+The communiction between server and host is based on the following message format :
 ```javascript
 msgstruct={
  "m":0,